Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

 Facing his former team for the first time, Zach Thompson limited the Marlins to one run and four hits in 6 2/3 innings.
 Thompson, who joined the Pirates in an off-season trade for catcher Jacob Stallings, walked three and struck out two.

+“I think once I got past the second inning, I started calming down and kind of threw like I’m used to,” Thompson said.

 Major League-stolen base leader Berti exited after the first because of a mild left groin strain.
-Berti drew a leadoff walk but felt discomfort after stealing second.
+Berti drew a leadoff walk but felt discomfort after stealing second for his 28th theft.

-Marlins shortstop Miguel Rojas left in the ninth after he absorbed a blow to the face from the helmet of Oneil Cruz on an unsuccessful steal attempt of second.
+Marlins shortstop Miguel Rojas left in the ninth after he absorbed a blow to the mouth from the helmet of Oneil Cruz on an unsuccessful steal attempt of second.

 CIRCUITOUS PATH